NoeliaRios/React-Pokedex/README.md

-# Getting Started with Create React App
+# React Pokedex

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created to further develop my programming skills.
+It was built consuming data from the [PokeApi](https://pokeapi.co/)

+Here, you can see a list of all Pokemon and their carasteristics.

+You can check it out [here](https://noeliarios.github.io/pokedex/)

 ## Available Scripts